Course Title: Textile Culture and Practice

 Course Coordinator Email: email@example.com

-Course Coordinator Availability: Mon - Friday, please email for an appointment time outside of class
+Course Coordinator Availability: please email to arrange appointment

 Pre-requisite Courses and Assumed Knowledge and Capabilities